 So it wasn’t accidental that I began with wristwatches when I decided to start a small business that will cover the cost of my frequent travels to Nigeria while living in the UK back in 2011.
 Or so I thought then.

-I secured a small overdraft from a UK bank and started with 30 watches.
-Initially, I was marketing on blackberry and WhatsApp to friends and later extended it offline with 3 friends/marketers in Lagos, Enugu, and Port Harcourt.
-By 2012 I resolved to bring in a batch every quarter and by 2013/2014 the quantity had grown to over 100 items/quarter as I had included gadgets like bluetooth speakers and other lifestyle accessories.
+I registered Newross & Co with the Companies House UK and was able to secure a small overdraft of £2000 from Santander Bank.
+I started with about 30 watches and a few used phones.
+Initially, I was marketing on Blackberry and later on WhatsApp to friends mainly.
+I later extended it offline with 3 friends/marketers in Lagos, Enugu, and Port Harcourt.
+By 2012 I resolved to bring in a batch every quarter and by 2013/2014 the quantity had grown to over 100 items/quarter as I had included gadgets like Bluetooth speakers and other lifestyle accessories.

 I was undaunted though.
-My long experience in petroleum business had taught me that tough times are always temporary.
+My long experience in the petroleum business had taught me that tough times are always temporary.
 Petroleum business for me was a necessity but this was by choice so I had to keep the faith and believe.
 So I wasn’t surprised when I started getting some requests from friends in 2018.
 They wanted to know if I still imported wristwatches.
-With forex now accessible all I needed was to recapitalize and adjust my mark up to revive the business (I vividly remember that my shipper Amaechi Ani gave the advice about mark up/adjustments during a debate on my wall at the onset of the recession)
+With forex now accessible all I needed was to recapitalize and adjust my mark-up to revive the business (I vividly remember that my shipper Amaechi Ani gave advice about mark-up/adjustments during a debate on my wall at the onset of the recession)

 I did these things and decided that I wasn’t going to do the business again without an offline shop.
 Our people love an address!
 The typical Amawbia man will dismiss you with ‘Nwokem inwero address’.
 That is to say that you can’t be taken seriously since you have no physical business address.